Super tight transparency!

 However, bold colors and neon shades will instead enhance the color of the metal, and take on some of it's reflective qualities.

-Pictures of gemstones might look cool on your screen, but the details of them will be lost entirely when shrunk down onto a jewelry piece, and without the ability to print white will appear as small smudges, instead.
+Pictures of real world objects should also be avoided.
+Details of photos or real world objects will be lost when shrunk down onto a jewelry piece, and without the ability to print white will appear smudged instead.

 Be bold, keep it simple.

 Our marketing research and sales data has shown that simple designs sell the most.
-Plus, simple designs transfer better onto the jewelry, too.
+Plus, simple designs transfer better onto products, too.

 Sticking to one or two bright colors, simple easy-to-read fonts, and keeping a minimal look has proven time and again to make very effective designs.